Panya Pradabsri: Background

 with Kompayak Porpramook as his partner.

-He is currently under the stable of Virat "Sia Nao" Vachirarattanawong's Petchyindee Boxing Promotion, a former stable of his main rival Wanheng Menayothin, with the former Thai national amateur boxer and former WBC world flyweight champion Chatchai Sasakul as a trainer.
+He is currently under the stable of Virat "Sia Nao" Vachirarattanawong's Petchyindee Boxing Promotions, a former stable of his main rival Wanheng Menayothin, with the former Thai national amateur boxer and former WBC world flyweight champion Chatchai Sasakul as a trainer.

 Early career

 In his fourth professional fight, Pradabsri was scheduled to fight Ardi Tefa for the vacant WBC Asian Continental mini-flyweight title, on 19 November 2014.
 Pradabsri was the more dominant party, stopping the undefeated Tefa by a fifth-round technical knockout.

 Pradabsri was scheduled to make his first title defense against Geboi Mansalayao, on 15 December 2015.
 The undefeated Pradabsri was the clear favorite over the 10-19-5 Mansalayao.
 He justified his role as the favorite, winning the fight by unanimous decision.
-Pradabsri notched two more title defenses, stopping both Ical Tobida on 11 March 2016 and Oscar Raknafa on May 6, 2016 by a sixth-round technical knockout.
+Pradabsri notched two more title defenses, stopping both Ical Tobida on 11 March 2016 and Oscar Raknafa on May 6, 2016, by a sixth-round technical knockout.

 On 4 October 2016, Pradabsri was scheduled to fight Heri Amol for the vacant PABA mini-flyweight title.
 He beat Amol by an eight-round decision.
 He would go on to defend his title twice, both defenses coming by technical knockout victories over Ellias Nggenggo.

-Pradabsri was scheduled to fight Xiong Chaozhong for the vacant WBA International mini-flyweight title.
-His first and only loss was to Xiong Zhao Zhong, a Chinese boxer who was the former WBC mini-flyweight champion in a fight for the vacant WBA International mini-flyweight title on 3 October 2017 at Datong University, in Datong, China by split decision: 115–113, 116–112, 114–114.
+On 3 October 2017, Pradabsri was scheduled to fight former WBC mini-flyweight champion Xiong Chaozhong for the vacant WBA International mini-flyweight title at Shanxi Datong University in Datong, China.
+He suffered his first and only loss to the former world champion by majority decision: 115–113, 116–112, 114–114.

 Pradabsri fought Melianus Mirin for the vacant OPBF Silver mini-flyweight title, on 2 May 2018.
 He won the fight by unanimous decision.
 He defended the title once, by a sixth-round technical knockout against Stevanus Nana Bau, before vacating the title.

 Pradabsri once again fought for the vacant OPBF Silver flyweight title, against Dexter Alimento, on 16 November 2018.
 He won the fight by a second-round knockout.
 Pradabsri once again notched a singular title defense before vacating the title, beating Robert Onggocan by a ninth-round technical knockout.

 Pradabsri fought for the vacant OPBF Silver light-flyweight title for the third time in his career on 20 December 2019, against Jerry Tomogdan.
 Pradabsri secured the title by a first-round knockout, stopping Tomogdan after just 69 seconds.